 The Fund will concentrate its investments in Mortgage Related Instruments.
 This means that, under normal circumstances, the Fund will invest more than 25% of its assets in Mortgage Related Instruments (measured at the time of purchase).
 The Fund will not concentrate its investments in any other group of industries.
-The Fund's policy to concentrate its investments in Mortgage Related Instruments (measured at the time of purchase).
-The Fund will not concentrate its investments in any other group of industries.
-The Fund's policy to concentrate its investments in Mortgage Related Instruments (measured at the time of purchase).
+The Fund's policy to concentrate its investments in Mortgage Related Instruments is fundamental and may not be changed without shareholder approval.